DIYElectronicsZA/ESP8266-Slack-Aircon-Control/README.md

 * IRsend
 * IRremoteESP8266
 * ArduinoJson **!!!IMPORTANT!!!** When installing ArduinoJson, Make sure to install `version 5.13.2`, anything newer and the code will not work!

+Once all of the above is done, we can continue to the next section

+## Modifying The Code

+The credentials you will need to insert into the code:
+* WiFi SSID
+* WiFi Passphrase
+* Slack Bot Token, available [here](https://my.slack.com/services/new/bot)

+Copy and paste the code into a new sketch in the Arduino IDE, and replace 'xxxx' in `WIFI_SSID`, `WIFI_PASSWORD`, and `SLACK_BOT_TOKEN` with your correct credential.